Votega/ga-legislators/README.md

 > The **roster** is frozen once per General Assembly, at `sessions/<biennium>/members.*` — the membership is the same across a biennium's regular and special sessions.
 It appears only after the deliberate end-of-biennium freeze; until then the current roster lives at `data/all.json`. `latest.json`'s `rosterArchive` names its path.

+### Voting scorecard (derived)

+`sessions/2025-2026/scorecard.csv` · `scorecard.json` — party-unity and
+participation scores for every sitting member, computed from `votes.json` joined with the roster.
+Party unity = share of party-line roll calls (own-party majority opposite the other party's majority) voted with your own caucus;
+participation = share of your chamber's passage roll calls on which you cast a Yea or Nay.
+See `scorecard.schema.json`; root pointer at `scorecard-latest.json`.

 ## Schema

 Each member record includes the following fields: